LaloRamos2710/LaserCoolingFokkerPlanck/README.md

 This repository is a part of my bachelor's thesis in Physics.
 The FPLitio.py file is the Python script that solves the Fokker-Planck equation, which simulates a Lithium-6 atom being cooled from 1 miliKelvin to 140 microKelvin in a magneto-optical trap.
 The CuPy library is used to accelerate calculations using the GPU.

 The Videos folder include a GIF file and a MP4 file.
-These two files illustrate the evolution of the amotic distribution function along time.
+These two files illustrate the evolution of the atomiic distribution function along time.